ClapeyronThermo/Clapeyron.jl/docs/src/properties/basic.md

 ## Primitive functions

-Almost all models in Clapeyron based on Helmholtz free energy have at least one of the following functions defined:
+Almost all models in Clapeyron based on Helmholtz energy have at least one of the following functions defined:

 ```@docs
 Clapeyron.eos